NeedMoreDesu/clj-hisoutensoku/README.md

 your process manager. :)

 It only works with english touhou window title.
-You can change that and recompile the project.
+To change that, place a different pattern in clj-hisoutensoku-config.clj

-It have pre-defined hotkey rules inside.
+It have some pre-defined hotkey rules inside, but top-level rebinding is configurable with clj-hisoutensoku-config.clj.
 You can use that as an example to make your own script.
 Hard places are commented out.
 Lunatic places are still uncommented, though. :)

-Set up player keys like that:
+Set up player keys to match old keys section in clj-hisoutensoku-config.clj

-9. up - w;
-9. down - s;
-9. left - a;
-9. right - d;
-9. Melee - z;
-9. Weak Shot - x;
-9. Strong Shot - c;
-9. Flight - v;
-9. Switch card - b;
-9. Use card - n;

 Resulting config:

 You can use all 8 numpad directions, numpad5 stands for Flight(D), End = A, Plus(with Numpad+) = B, Enter(with numpad_enter) = C, Multiply(with numpad*) = Switch card, Subtract(with numpad-) = Use card.
-You can still use the original keys, but this is STRONGLY➈ not recommended.
+You shouldnt use same key for new and old key, this is STRONGLY➈ not recommended.

 Holding 1 or 3 or 7 or 9 and Enter or Plus will make some special moves.
 For example, 1+enter is 236b (Hisoutensoku-style key input, stands for press down, press right, up down, up right, press x, up x).
-6+9+end is tkj6a, Home+numbers - specials, 1+6 = 66, 3+4 = 44,
+6+9+end is tkj6a(there are more versions of tk moves, including bullets, excluding specials), Home+numbers - specials,
+1+6 or 4+9 = 66, 3+4 or 6+7 = 44,
-1+6+end = 66 j6a loop, 1+6+enter = 66 j5c loop.
+1+6+end = 66 j5a loop, 1+6+enter = 66 j5c loop.
+3+9 = 29 d3 (wait for release) 29 29 (works with 1/2/3+7/8/9)

 ## License